high-dimensional/tumour-seg/README.md

 ```

-## Usage with variable sequence availability for patients
+## With variable sequence availability across your cohort
 Often not all MRI sequences are available for all patients.
 Rather than discount either patients with incomplete data, or disregard sequences that aren't available for everyone, **we provide here a pipeline to automatically detect sequence availability for each given patient, then segment each patient's lesion with the appropriate model.**

 ### Requirements